Complete Guide to Orchid Types – So much beauty resides in the world, but nothing compares to the beauty of a fully bloomed flower.

 The soft-cane variety still has the thin and long pseudobulbs, but their leaves are a lighter green.

-Each style of Dendrobium will need special care and a wholly different maintenance schedule.
+Each variety of dendrobium needs special care and a different maintenance schedule.

 This genus has over 1,000 different varieties and is often called the Crucifix Orchids.

 The Epidendrum orchid produces a large group of flowers each with three lobes and an adnate which resembles a crucifix, hence the name.

 The flowers vary in color and overall shape to some degree.

 You can get these orchids in colors ranging from pink/dark orange with yellow throats to purples and white.